 If you’re used to coasting by just a few words of the local language, you’ll want to up your game in Cuba.
 English is not widely spoken, especially among older Cubans — until the fall of the Soviet Union, Russian was the only second language taught in schools.

 So if you want to be able to communicate with people — and remember, there’s no Google Translate to help out — you’ll want to have the basics down pat.
 At least know how to order your huevos in the morning.

 It won’t stay this way forever

 This also might be the last era where Cuba is without American tourists.
 Thanks to trade embargo implemented during the Cold War and still upheld today, US citizens still can’t travel to Cuba without receiving prior approval from their government.
-When that changes – and it probably will with the next Democratic president – you can expect the cruise ships to start arriving in droves.
+When that changes – you can expect the cruise ships to start arriving in droves.